 TOEFL score of 70 Internet-based

 An IELTS band score of 5.5

 You must have nine of the thirteen prerequisite classes completed by the end of the fall semester prior to beginning the program.
-All prerequisite classes need to be completed by the end of spring semester prior to beginning the Doctor of Physical Therapy Program.
+All coursework and a bachelor’s degree must be completed by the end of spring semester prior to beginning the Doctor of Physical Therapy Program.
 Any coursework completed after the fall semester will not count toward core or prerequisite GPA calculations but will need to be completed and meet minimum requirements prior to matriculation.

 For more information, see the University of Jamestown Physical Therapy Bulletin

 Financial Aid for Doctor of Physical Therapy Program Students